 Features To Look Out For

-Lots of parents are happy with a cost-effective audio-only monitor so that you can hear your baby's gurgles or cries.
-However, thanks to modern technology, there are many other clever additional features available for those parents who love gadgets or think some extra features will come in handy.
+Many parents are content with an inexpensive audio-only baby monitor that allows them to hear their child's cries and gurgles.
+But owing to today's technology, there are a plethora of other creative added features available for those parents who are gadget nerds or who think some extra functions would come in handy.

-- Movement sensor: This feature on more expensive models is connected to a pad that is placed under your baby's mattress, which will sound an alarm if the movement is not detected for a certain period of time.
+- Movement sensor: This function, found on more expensive models, is linked to a pad that you place under your baby's mattress; if motion is not detected for a predetermined amount of time, an alert will ring.

 Looking for baby monitors for baby nursery?
 Look no further.
 Check out our range here.